 The asterisk * next to "greater resolution" is because you don't always get a greater resolution compared to a smaller sensor.
 The E2-F6 sensor certainly has a greater resolution than the E2, but it actually has slightly less resolution than the E2-S6 (as I mentioned earlier).
 However, because each pixel is physically larger, you are still getting the benefit of better noise performance.

 |click to enlarge|

 Looking at the sensor size comparison graphic, you can get a good feel for the physical differences of the sensors.
-Super 35 doesn't really seem that much larger than Micro 4/3, and in fact it's only 23% larger.
-The full frame sensor is 88% larger than Micro 4/3.
-You might think that these numbers would translate into 23 and 88 percent better noise performance, but it's not proportional like that.
+Each sensor is a noticeable step up in size.
+Micro 4/3 to super 35 is a 57% increase, and to full frame is 250%.
+Super 35 to full frame is a 123% increase.
+You might think that these numbers would translate into proportional improvements in noise performance, but it doesn't quite work like that.
 There are other factors beyond sensor size which affect noise performance.

 If you compare 4K footage from the E2 against the cropped 4K from the E2-F6, you should still realize better noise performance.
 The E2-F6 has larger pixels than the E2, and larger pixels generally result in less noise.
 Since the E2-S6 actually has smaller pixels than the E2, you could argue that it has worse noise performance.
 That's an interesting thought!
 However, the difference is small, and advancements in sensor construction could still give the E2-S6 better noise performance.
 Only real-world tests will tell.